Alidius Tjarda van Starkenborgh Stachouwer

 Jonkheer Alidius Warmoldus Lambertus Tjarda van Starkenborgh Stachouwer (7 March 1888 – 16 August 1978) was a Dutch nobleman and statesman, primarily noted for being the last colonial Governor-General of the Dutch East Indies, now Indonesia.
 He was taken captive after accepting Japan's demands for an unconditional surrender of the islands on 9 March 1942.

 Tjarda was the 69th governor-general of the largest Dutch colony in Asia.
 He served from 1936 to 1942.

-He came from an old noble family in Groningen and was the son of Edzard Tjarda van Starkenborgh-Stachouwer. his father Edzard was a professor of history, Dutch language and philosophy at a high school in Groningen and royal commissioner in the province of Groningen, as well as later burgomaster of the city, while his mother Christine Jacobe Quintus was music teacher and opera soprano.
+He came from an old noble family in Groningen and was the son of Edzard Tjarda van Starkenborgh Stachouwer.
+His father was mayor of the city of Groningen (1900-1917), member of the Provincial Council of Groningen (1904-1910), member of the Dutch Senate (1910-1917) and Queen's commissioner of the province of Groningen (1917-1925).

+Alidius' mother Christine Jacobe Quintus was music teacher and opera soprano.
 His personal name was Alidius Warmoldus Lambertus, while Tjarda van Starkenborgh Stachouwer was his noble and peerage title.
 However, historical sources often refer to him as simply Tjarda.